To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But after hours of talking, the leader of the opposition, Mmusi Maimane, said precisely nothing.

 The removal of two executive mayors in just one week does not bode well for the DA ahead of the 2019 national elections.
-Instead of spending time putting together its election campaign strategy, the party finds itself in a protracted state of panic and damage control, this time to address the crumbling state of its coalition governments.

 The DA has been accused by its coalition partners — the EFF and the United Democratic Movement (UDM) — of arrogance and superiority for allegedly making unilateral decisions on governance issues in the two metros.